warw511/Readthedocs-TCC/docs/source/_build/html/_sources/index.rst.txt

 .. image:: _images/points_2.JPG

 Below Points there is the tab: *Initial Value*.
-This tab will take in a float number as a value.
+This tab will take in a floating point precision number as a value.

 .. image:: _images/initial_Value.JPG